Top Twitter Follower Tools

 Make sure you do market research and test content to see which performs best.

 Include photos and videos where you can, and don’t make your posts too long.
 Always use hashtags to help get more reach.

-Whether you’re just starting out on Twitter or looking to give your platform a bit of an edge, these 10 marketing tips can help get your Twitter growth where it needs to be in 2021.
+Whether you’re just starting out on Twitter or looking to give your platform a bit of an edge, these 10 marketing tips can help get your Twitter followers where it needs to be in 2021.
 Get planning now — take a look at your numbers, set some goals, and make headway in 2021.